 #2 Responsive Design: Are you reading this article from a mobile device or from a PC?
 If we were to ask Google, they would tell us that around 60% of our website visitors reading this will be on a mobile device such as a smartphone or tablet.
 This means that 6 out of every 10 people who visit your website will also be on a mobile device, and if the design of your website isn’t responsive to that, you are losing out.

 Not only will you quickly lose those potential customers, the fact that they’ll click away almost immediately will not go unnoticed by our friends at Google.
-Google has stated that having a website design that is mobile friendly is a significant element in their ranking algorithm.
+Google has stated that having a web design that is mobile friendly is a significant element in their ranking algorithm.
 If it isn’t already, your website needs to be made mobile responsive and make sure any new pages, content, multi-media or graphics you add are too.

 #3: Internal Link Structuring: This is one part of website SEO that most owners either get wrong or worse, they do not even know it exists.
 This is unfortunate, as it is relatively simple to get right.
 The reason it impacts on your rankings is that each link from one page tells Google both the relevance and importance of the page it is linking to.